Hyperparticle/hyperparticle.github.io/_posts/2018-09-22-erasmus-exploring-europe.md

 ## Prague

-Here's another view of Prague from the [Petřín Lookout Tower](https://www.prague.eu/en/object/places/116/petrin-lookout-tower-petrinska-rozhledna).
+Here's another view of Old Town in Prague from the [Petřín Lookout Tower](https://www.prague.eu/en/object/places/116/petrin-lookout-tower-petrinska-rozhledna).
 Feel free to shift+click the image below to get a sense of scale.

 [![Prague View](/public/img/prague-petrin-view.jpg "Another view from the Petřín Lookout Tower.")](/public/img/prague-petrin-view.jpg)